Save the Date | TNO Symposium on Optimising Food and Fibre Composition for Enhancing Microbial and General Health

 Abstracts:

-Bruce Hamaker and Cantu Jungles | Alignment of dietary fibres with gut bacteria for robust and predicted response
+Bruce Hamaker and Cantu Jungles | Alignment of dietary fibers with gut bacteria for robust and predicted response

 The idea of aligning fibre structures for preferential support of either individual gut-resident probiotic bacteria or bacterial groups comes from observations of low and high specificity of fibre chemical and physical structures to gut microbiota function.
 Such matching of fibres to gut bacteria holds the promise of a robust and predictable fibre response that is consistent for population benefit.
 Examples will be given for individual fibres identified to promote specific beneficial bacteria as well as mixtures of fibres that support key core groups of gut bacteria, and clinical trial results of the latter.
 Similar fibre structure-function relationships affect rate and location of fermentation in the colon, and work will also be presented on ways to delay fermentation.